-• lot safer then walking or biking along the side of the road.
+Aug 13 2022 03:22 PM A sidewalk on Walton going west from Squirrel would be nice and a lot safer then walking or biking along the side of the road.
 Aug 15 2022 05:57 PM More help and handicap options for seniors and disabled.
 Walking from the across Squirrel rd due to no available parking is very inconvenient and wasn't thought out when created.
 Aug 16 2022 08:03 PM I hope to see the city parks and their cleanliness and availability (restrooms not always open) return to were they were 10+ years ago when we bought our house in this city.
-Aug 18 2022 01:35 PM Poor planning of the amphitheater seating.
-Ruined it for us to enjoy.
-Aug 18 2022 04:09 PM Dirt bike trails or tracks Aug 18 2022 09:52 PM Keep planning for the future. - No Aug 19 2022 04:58 PM NO Places continue to do all this work for community events and Aug 20 2022 07:18 PM Please continue to do all this work for community events and parks.
+Aug 19 2022 01:25 DM Poor planning of the amphitheater seating.
+Ruined it for us to Aug 18 2022 01:35 PM enjoy.
+Aug 18 2022 04:09 PM Dirt bike trails or tracks Aug 18 2022 09:52 PM Keep planning for the future.
+Aug 19 2022 04:58 PM No Aug 20 2022 07:18 PM Please continue to do all this work for community events and parks.
 It was a huge reason we bought our first house in Auburn hills and how we believe will help build up the community to a very sot after place to live.
 Thank you for all your hard work, we could not be happier with our first home here.
-Aug 20 2022 07:18 PM parks.
+Aug 20 2022 07:18 PM Aug 24 2022 04:52 PM parks.
 It was a huge reason we bought our first house in Auburn hills and how we believe will help build up the community to a very sot after place to live.
-Thank you for all your hard work, we could Aug 20 2022 07:18 PM Aug 24 2022 04:52 PM parks.
+Thank you for all your hard work, we could Aug 24 2022 04:52 PM parks.
 It was a huge reason we bought our first house in Auburn hills and how we believe will help build up the community to a very sot after place to live.
 Thank you for all your hard work, we could not be happier with our first home here.
-Rules and regulations that specifically include the allowance of e- rideables so we do not get lumped in with "motorized vehicles" or e-bikes.
-It can be confusing with some posted signage whether we
+Rules and regulations that specifically include the allowance of erideables so we do not get lumped in with "motorized vehicles" or e-bikes.
+It can be confusing with some posted signage whether we are actually allowed to ride in the area or not.
+They should be updated to be more with the times.
+The city needs to support and add more green space and nature parks.
+It was a huge reason we bought our first house in Auburn hills and how we believe will help build up the community to a very sot after place to live.
+Thank you for all your hard work, we could not be happier with our first home here.
+Rules and regulations that specifically include the allowance of erideables so we do not get lumped in with "motorized vehicles" or e-bikes.
+It can be confusing with some posted signage whether we are actually allowed to ride in the area or not.
+They should be updated to be more with the times.